Shikaga/PitchBlackAnalysis/index.md

 It is at this point that we see the character Fry is, both in how she sees herself, and how she is reflected in Owens.
 She had the ability to land the ship, and Owens believes in her enough to entrust his own life into her hands.
 But she does not.

 Is she merely being selfish, being willing to abandon people she doesn't know in a bid to save herself and her colleague?
 Perhaps, but she is also clearly pragmatic.
 In her mind, they are all going to die, and she is willing to make the sacrifices to save those she can.
-It doesn't take a genius to figure out the
+It doesn't take a genius to figure out the [what?]

 This is often the kind of opening scene that a larger, more expensive science fiction movie would use to set up their main character.
 Perhaps this was a flashback, and she has since been rescued is now currently unable to forgive herself for trying to sacrifice all those people.
 One logical thing to do now, would be to cut to her waking up screaming in bed, before suddenly realising that she was just reliving her nightmare.
 Pan over to the futuristic alarm clock, showing that it is 3:34 in the morning, but never mind going back to sleep, Carolyn is going to wake up and brood.

 But fear not, soon an old friend calls her.
 They need a brilliant pilot.
 She says that she doesn't do that anymore.
 Ever since...
 "You can't blame yourself for that Carolyn, you did what you had to do."
 After a little bit of backstory, and perhaps a hint of past romance, she decides to at least listen to the offer.
 They get dinner in a shady diner with a shady backer, and after enough exposition, we are off on a good science fiction romp.

 Instead, *Pitch Black* continues.
-Fry quickly assesses the damage, gathers to survivors and addresses the "Riddick problem".
-A lot of time is put into her emotion, and feelings at this point in the film.
+Fry quickly assesses the damage, gathers the survivors and addresses the "Riddick problem".
+A lot of time is put into her emotion and feelings at this point in the film.
 The guilt that she feels for Owens' death, not to mention trying to kill the rest of passengers.

 She clearly doesn't have much motivation to do anything, but she still soldiers on, perhaps her military training kicking in.
 She organises the search for water and talks to Johns about the best way to deal with Riddick.
 She doesn't become overly demanding, or try and pull rank, and we genuinely like her.